Using ShortPixel Image Optimizer (SPIO), you can create AVIF images alongside existing images when optimizing them.

 How to check if your AVIF images are served correctly #

-avif, regardless of the extension of the file.
-There is a possibility that in this case you will also see some other irrelevant things, like svg+xml or text/html.
-You can ignore that.
+, regardless of the extension of the file.
+There is a possibility that in this case you will also see some other irrelevant things, like svg+xml

 If you still cannot solve the problem, or if our delivery methods do not meet your needs, you should try an alternative solution for serving AVIF images, such as…

-• replacing ShortPixel Image Optimizer with ShortPixel Adaptive Images (SPAI).
-SPAI uses a different method to optimize your images and does not make AVIF delivery dependent on your server.
+- replacing ShortPixel Image Optimizer with ShortPixel Adaptive Images (SPAI).
 If you want to learn more about SPAI, read this article.

-• using another plugin to deliver the AVIF files generated by ShortPixel.
-If you choose this option, remember to uncheck the “Deliver the AVIF versions of the images in the front-end” option in your ShortPixel settings.
+- using another plugin to deliver the AVIF files generated by ShortPixel.
+If you choose this option, remember to uncheck both the “Deliver the next generation images using the ShortPixel CDN” and “Serve WebP/AVIF images from locally hosted files (without using a CDN)” options in your ShortPixel settings.